Titans Grip

 Best for: The practitioner who values learning from a wide array of master teachers and prefers a class-style format over AI interaction.

-Limitations: No AI or interactive feedback on your form.
+Honest limitations: No AI or interactive feedback on your form.
 You are following along, not being coached.
 The sheer volume of content can be overwhelming for beginners.
+The price is on the higher end, and there's no free tier to test the waters.

 What it does: Pvolve blends Pilates principles with functional fitness and light resistance training.
 It emphasizes "functional movement" and often incorporates their proprietary equipment, though mat-only options exist.